MySQL

 rds.use-intranet-link

-Specifies whether to use an internal network link to download binlog files.
+Specifies whether to use the internal network to download binary log files.

 No